Hywel ab Owain Gwynedd: Heir of Gwynedd

-Dafydd and Rhodri ab Owain intercepted Hywel at Pentraeth, defeating his army and killing Hywel.
+Within months of his succession, Hywel was forced to flee to Ireland, returning later that year with a Hiberno-Norse army and landing on Môn, where he may have had Maelgwn's support.
 It is difficult to date Hywel's death with certainty.
 His father died in 1170 on the feast of Pope Clement I (23 November), and while the chronicles record his death in the same year, the new year could be reckoned from Lady Day in the twelfth century, so Hywel may have died in what would be considered 1171 today.
+Dafydd himself landed his army on the island and caught Hywel off guard at Pentraeth, defeating his army and killing Hywel.

+At least three of Hywel's foster-brother were also killed while fighting with him in this battle.
+The occasion was commemorated in three poems attributed to one of the foster-brothers, Peryf ap Cedifor:

 Following Hywel's death and the defeat of his army, the surviving sons of Owain came to terms with Dafydd.
 Iorwerth was apportioned the commotes of Arfon and Arllechwedd, with his seat at Dolwyddelan, with Maelgwn retaining Ynys Môn, and with Cynan receiving Meirionnydd.
 Maelgwn secured himself on Ynys Môn following his father's death, and was strong enough to retain the island following Hywel's defeat by Dafydd.
 Maelgwn may have also been instrumental in supporting his full brother Iorwerth in keeping Arfon and Aellechwedd, for once Maelgwn was captured Iorwerth escaped into exile in Powys, at his wife's kinsmen's court.
+(Note: Lloyd suggests that despite some traditions, Iorwerth was in control of Arfon and Nant Conwy at least in 1170, given that he was buried at Penmachno.
+He may later have been expelled after the partition, as had Cynan, only to be buried at Penmachno.)
+(Note: Arllechwedd, Cantref is a commote on the west bank of the Conwy river in the modern Conwy local authority area.
+Noted in Lloyd's History of Wales, pages 235-236.)
 However, by 1174, Iorwerth and Cynan were both dead and Maelgwn and Rhodri were imprisoned by Dafydd, who was now master over the whole of Gwynedd.
+(Note: Llywelyn ab Iorwerth was too young to press for his claim, though under Welsh law would have been prince of Gwynedd on the death of his father Iorwerth ab Owain Gwynedd.)

 Poetry

-The seven sons of Hywel's foster-father, Cadifor, were killed while defending him in this battle, and were commemorated in verse: